FloatingArrayDesign/MoorDyn/docs/structure.rst

 A special case exists if a Rod is specified with zero elements: in that case it is given zero length, and its end B input coordinates are instead interpreted as vector components to describe its direction vector.
-This case is meant for convenience when making cantilever connections of a line with bending stiffness.
+This case is meant for convenience when making cantilever points of a line with bending stiffness.
-A fixed zero-length rod can be used to make a cantilever connection of a power cable to the ground, a body, or a coupling point.
+A fixed zero-length rod can be used to make a cantilever point of a power cable to the ground, a body, or a coupling point.
 A free zero-length rod can be used to join two different types of power cable segments, and it will pass moments between the cable segments without adding any mass or other characteristics.